pabloveintimilla/frekr/README.md

 ## Introduction

-> This is a PHP Library data from Frekr.me api and convert to php objects.
+> This is a PHP Library to recive data from Frekr.me API and convert to php objects.
+> This reduce codification and abstract recive process

 ## Installation